-Offered weekly.
+Offered weekly from June 3 – Aug 23 with Sea Squirts and Island Skills weeks.
 CITs arrive one hour before the start of camp and leave one hour after the camp day ends.
 CITs arrive at 7:30 AM on Mondays.

 This program is designed to teach our older campers the skills needed for leadership and future employment.
 CITs are a vital link between our younger campers and the counselors in our programs.
 We teach our CITs how to be leaders and positive role models to those around them through theory and practice.
 We assign duties and create and maintain performance expectations for these young leaders.
 We treat them with gentleness, love, and respect but show them how to carry out the responsibilities they are now capable of and how to use their abilities to become excellent role models.
 All CITs will complete an online leadership training course before camp.
 On any given day, it is hard to tell who is having more fun, the campers or the CITs.